Neillcllghn/TEST_taskmanager_react/README.md

 ### Content:

-1. The Code Institute walkthrough project Moments was of great inspiration with regards the profiles, and Navigation bar
+1. The Code Institute walkthrough project Moments was of great inspiration with regards the profiles, and Navigation bar, redirect and userContext hooks etc.

-2. All other content for the site, such as menu, booking form and instructions etc. were written by myself.
+2. All other content for the site, tasks and categories were written by myself.

 - - -